 They have enthusiasm for the tunes they love and play the tracks they love.
 Their goal usually isn’t to educate.
 Because in the crowd there’s maybe 2% of those who actually want to DJ.

-A great DJ is someone who mixes great tunes and who sets the mood of the night, who is a slave to the situation and the event and, most of all, to the audience.
+A great DJ is someone who mixes great tunes and sets the mood of the night, who is a slave to the situation and the event, and, most of all, to the audience.

 However, it’s not a passive role – probably the contrary.
 I view it as a strange conflicting position.

 You need to satisfy and entertain the masses in some way, make them hear and dance to your mixes, but without losing your substance, drive, and aesthetics, and do it with creativity, and vision.
 This distinct character comes individually with each personality.